 We will not be offering appointments at Margate Library due to lift maintenance.
 Your nearest alternative libraries are Broadstairs, Cliftonville or Ramsgate.
 We apologise for any inconvenience caused.

 You need to register your baby within 42 days of the birth.

 If you need to cancel or reschedule your appointment, call us on 03000 41 51 51.

 If you don't live in Kent or Bexley

-If your baby was born in Kent or Bexley but you can't attend an office here, you can give the details to any birth registrar in England and Wales.
-The details are sent to Kent Libraries, Registrations and Archives Service who will register the birth.
+If the birth happened in Kent or Bexley but you can't attend an appointment here, then you can give the details to any registrar in England and Wales.
+The details will be sent to Kent Libraries, Registration and Archives who will register the birth.
 This is called registration by declaration.

 If your baby was born abroad